chunkai-meng/PHP-QualityHat/Views/README.md

 - Get the other values of Order
     - upgrade ShoppingCart Components Default View: So it can post values of both Order and items; Done
     - Get all this value post from Shopping Cart Default and show in OrderController->create_POST(); Done

 - Insert Order and Item values into DB
-    - create a Order model
+    - INSERT a Order model : Done
-    - create a OrderDetail model and give the Order ID to it.
+    - PASS this OrderID to every OrderDetail model and INSERT to DB.